Topologically Protected Quantum Coherence in a Superatom: Abstract

 \section{Abstract}

 Exploring the properties and applications of topological quantum states is essential to better understand topological matter.
-Here, we theoretically study a 1D topological array of effective three-level atoms.
-In the low-energy regime, a topology-induced nonlinearity transforms the atom array into a topological superatom.
+Here, we theoretically study a quasi-one-dimensional topological atom array.
+In the low-energy regime, the atom array is equivalent to a topological superatom.
 Driving the superatom in a cavity, we study the interaction between light and topological quantum states.
-We find that the edge states exhibit symmetry-protected collective behavior, which can be characterized by topological quantum coherence.
-Because of quantum tunneling, these finite systems show interesting coherence transitions in their topological phase.
-We investigate finite-size topological phase transitions via the scaling behavior of the coherence.
-Moreover, we find that the edge states and bulk states have quite different quantum coherence properties.
-This can lead to novel topology-protected quantum phenomena.
+We find that the edge states exhibit topology-protected quantum coherence, which can be characterized from the photon transmission.
+This quantum coherence helps us to find a superradiance-subradiance transition, and we also study its finite-size scaling behavior.
+The superradiance-subradiance transition also exists in symmetry-breaking systems.
+More importantly, it is shown that the quantum coherence of the subradiant edge state is robust to random noises, allowing the superatom to work as a topologically protected quantum memory.
+We suggest a relevant experiment with three-dimensional circuit QED.
+Our study may have applications in quantum computation and quantum optics based on topological edge states.